-Does your country upload in the Platform the identity of the adult persons accompanying "separated" children arriving from Ukraine, and respectively, of guardians appointed in Ukraine before departure?

-No, Luxembourg does not upload such information.
+1.12 Uploading the identity of the adult persons accompanying "separated" children arriving from Ukraine, and respectively, of guardians appointed in Ukraine before departure on the Platform No, Luxembourg does not upload such information.

-Assistance to people wishing to go home (back) to Ukraine

-Does your Member State provide support for the beneficiaries of temporary protection who wish to go home (back) to Ukraine?
+Assistance to people wishing to go home (back) to Ukraine 1.13 Support for the beneficiaries of temporary protection who wish to go home (back) to Ukraine No, Luxembourg does not provide such support.